 What to Stop, Avoid, or Limit for a Healthy Pregnancy

 Pregnant women often ask whether certain substances are safe for themselves and their unborn babies.
+All these questions and normal hormone shifts may make you feel anxious, worried, or fearful.
+To learn more about anxiety read more here.
 This quick resource guide may help you determine what to Stop, Avoid, and Limit in pregnancy.

 Alcohol.
 According to research, there is no safe amount or safe time to drink alcohol when pregnant.
 Alcohol has many known side effects to the baby.
 When a pregnant woman drinks alcohol, so does her baby.